Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Methodology

 \subsubsection{dilated causal convolution}

 The receptive field of dilated causal convolution expands exponentially with the increase of the number of layers, while the standard 1-D convolutions enlarge linearly.
-Hence, dilated causal convolution is a special instance of the standard 1-D convolutions.
-Formally, dilated causal convolution is written as:
+Hence, the dilated causal convolution is a special instance of the standard 1-D convolutions.
+Formally, the dilated causal convolution is written as:

-where $\mathbf{X} \in \mathbb{R}^T$ and $\mathbf{f}(t)\in \mathbb{R}^K$ represent the feature vector and convolution filters at time step t respectively, $d$ donates the dilation factor which actually enable dilated causal convolution to stack less layers yet capture increasing features than the standard one.
+where $\mathbf{X} \in \mathbb{R}^T$ and $\mathbf{f}(t)\in \mathbb{R}^K$ represent the feature vector and convolution filters at time step $t$, respectively, $d$ denotes the dilation factor which actually enables dilated causal convolution to stack fewer layers yet capture increasing features than the standard one.